 Whose Notes Are They, Really?
 (And Why It Matters)

-When I’m providing consultations, therapists constantly tell me:
+When I provided consultations, therapists constantly told me:

 - “I don’t want to release my notes”